AbbieNgXinYi/Gamenian/README.md

 4) Once your game is build, you should see your game interface if all settings are as followed.

    ![Alt text](UnityHub/buildscene.png)

+### Configuring Network of DMP 64

+**This step is to help you configure the DMP 64 if you are using your own network or also which to create your own controls through the extron DSP configurator:**

+1) Download the Extron DSP Configurator.

+2) Connect the DMP 64 to the laptop via mini USB.

+3) Open up the Extron DSP Configurator and choose the appropiate device.
+In our case, it would be DMP 64.

+4) Find the button which says **Live** and click on it.

+5) Next, choose the option where it says **Pull Data...** and click on **OK**

+6) Find the **Tools** Tab and find **Device Settings** and click it.

+7) Under **Connect to device...** find and click on the USB tab if not on that tab.

+8) Next, select the appropiate device and click **OK**.

+9) You will be directed to a page where you will be able to edit your IP Address.

+10) Once you have edited your IP Address, click on **OK** and your good to go.

+### DMP 64 presets

 ---